antmicro/ecos-mars-zx3/README.rst

 This static pick-and-build procedure allows the user to exclude these elements of the system which are not necessary, thus reducing the memory footprint.
 This mechanism also enables easy configuration of system-wide variables and driver specific features.

-What exactly can be included, excluded or configured is determined by the contents of :file:`.cdl` files residing side by side with all source files in the eCos repository (usually in the :file:`cdl` directory on the same level as the :file:`src` directory of a given package, like a driver for a particular interface).
+What exactly can be included, excluded or configured is determined by the contents of ``.cdl`` files residing side by side with all source files in the eCos repository (usually in the ``cdl`` directory on the same level as the ``src`` directory of a given package, like a driver for a particular interface).

 Package list
 ~~~~~~~~~~~~